-■ Successfully Referred ^{1}st Consults: Refers to the number of cases contacted by the Mental Health Social Worker for the 1st consultation after being referred from the Lifeline. ^{}Referral: Refers to the Social Worker's first contact with the organization the caller is to be referred to. ^{} Follow-up: Refers to the number of follow-up consultations (out of the total consultations)
+\1st Consults: Refers to the number of cases contacted by the Mental Health Social Worker for the 1st consultation after being referred from the Lifeline. \\Referral: Refers to the Social Worker's first contact with the organization the caller is to be referred to. \\\ Follow-up: Refers to the number of follow-up consultations (out of the total consultations).

 III.
-ZOOM IN ON NEW CASES
+ZOOM IN ON NEW OPENED CASES

 1. URGENCY LEVEL

-n = 40
+n =46

 Low: Cases that are assessed to be safe.
 They need additional support or preventive measures because there is a potential for the person to be at risk in the future if the services are not provided.
+Moderate: Cases who are not under imminent risk of harm or injury to self or others but are likely to suffer from harm if no proper intervention is planned

-Moderate: Cases who are not under imminent risk of harm or injury to self or others but are likely to suffer from harm if no proper intervention is planned High: Cases who are assessed under imminent risk.
+High: Cases who are assessed under imminent risk.
 They are likely to be harmed or injured or to be a threat to self or others if they do not receive services within 48 hours IV.
 ZOOM IN ON REFERRALS 1.
-REFERRALS TYPES 100% of callers who were successfully referred were referred to NGOs (n=34).
+REFERRALS TYPES The adjacent chart details the entities to which beneficiaries were referred.
+Noting that percentages may add up to more than 100%, as beneficiaries may be referred to multiple sources simultaneously.
 The social worker collaborated with several NGOs in order to successfully refer the beneficiaries.